connexcs/docs/docs/far-end-nat-traversal.md

 See [**AnyEdge Platform**](/anyedge/anyedge/).

 For more information on Additional NAT detection capabilities, such as setting rules per domain or source IP address.

+!!! note "Why does SIP Systems have Network Traversal Problems?"
+    If you ask some information from the website and the system replies to you through the open communiction socket.
+Thus, you receive the information just as you sent.
+But, in SIP systems this not completely the same, because you don't open the socket and wait for the information to come back from that socket because mostly its the UDP.
+    For example, there is a packet in the IP level and it goes through NAT, it will automatically handle the re-write of the packet information on layer 3 / 4.
+If the packet goes and comes back, there is no problem.
+    The problem occurs when in the invite packet, the sender should send reply or subsequent replies to the **contact header**.
+The reply is done independently of the protocol used (TCP / IP or UDP), it happens inside the SIP packet.
+Thus, SIP does a different levelof re-writing that's why it requires an Application Level Gateway.
+This is because on the OSI model, the ALT operates on the Application layer, wheres as NAT operates on layer 3 / 4.